abhishek-kumar-code/Redfish_Public/Specification.md

 Redfish message or privilege registry files shall be named using the Registry name, following the format:

   *RegistryName.MajorVersion.MinorVersion.Errata.json*

 For example, version 1.0.2 of the Base message registry would be named "Base.1.0.2.json".

 ### Profile file naming

-The JSON document describing a Profile follows the Redfish Schema file naming conventions.
+The document describing a Profile follows the Redfish Schema file naming conventions.
 The file name format for Profiles shall be formatted as:

   *ProfileName.vMajorVersion_MinorVersion_Errata.json*

 For example, version 1.2.0 of the BasicServer profile would be named "BasicServer.v1_2_0.json".
 The file name shall include the Profile name and Profile version matching those property values within the document.

 ### Dictionary file naming

 The binary file describing a Redfish Device Enablement Dictionary follows the Redfish Schema file naming conventions for the schema definition language that the dictionary is converted from.
 As a single Dictionary file contains all minor revisions of the schema, only the major version is used in the file name.
 The file names for Dictionaries shall be formatted as:

   *DictionaryName_vMajorVersion.dict*